 Economics Department Advisory Board

-The Economics Department Advisory Board is made up of local leaders from a broad range of sectors including banking, manufacturing, real estate, non-profits, and government.
-The Board provides feedback and support for department initiatives.
+The Economics Department Advisory Board is comprised of local leaders from a broad range of sectors, including banking, manufacturing, real estate, and nonprofit and government organizations.
+The board provides feedback and support for department initiatives.

 Finance Department Advisory Board